Graphene: Structure of graphite and its intercalation compounds

 In 1859, Benjamin Brodie noted the highly lamellar structure of thermally reduced graphite oxide.
-In 1916, Peter Debye and Paul Scherrer determined the structure of graphite by powder X-ray diffraction.
-The structure was studied in more detail by V. Kohlschütter and P. Haenni in 1918, who also described the properties of graphite oxide paper.
-Its structure was determined from single-crystal diffraction in 1924.
+Researchers used X-ray crystallography in an attempt to determine the structure of graphite.
+The lack of large single crystal graphite specimens contributed to the independent development of X-ray powder diffraction by Peter Debye and Paul Scherrer in 1915, and Albert Hull in 1916.
+However, neither of their proposed structures was correct.
+In 1918, Volkmar Kohlschütter and P. Haenni described the properties of graphite oxide paper.
+The structure of graphite was successfully determined from single-crystal X-ray diffraction by J. D. Bernal in 1924, while subsequent research tweaked the unit cell parameters.

 The theory of graphene was first explored by P. R. Wallace in 1947 as a starting point for understanding the electronic properties of 3D graphite.
-The emergent massless Dirac equation was first pointed out in 1984 separately by Gordon Walter Semenoff, and by David P. DiVincenzo and Eugene J. Mele.
+The emergent massless Dirac equation was separately pointed out in 1984 by Gordon Walter Semenoff, and by David P. Vincenzo and Eugene J. Mele.
 Semenoff emphasized the occurrence in a magnetic field of an electronic Landau level precisely at the Dirac point.
-This level is responsible for the anomalous integer quantum Hall effect.
+This level is responsible for the anomalous integer Quantum Hall effect.